My Pregnancy With Undiagnosed Lupus and Hashimoto’s was a horrible experience.

 I found out we were pregnant there.
 My bedroom doors opened onto the terrace that had views of trees and I would wake up so happy yet so worried.
 I had a lot of stress as I was recovering still.
 I was very close to being finished with the latest health fiasco.
 But I was so exhausted I could find no words to even describe the intensity of it.
 But our baby was a blessing.

 I had no idea at that time that I had more than one autoimmune disease.
+I didn’t know I had any as a matter of fact.
 Like so many other people I thought it was stress at first.
-But ai had a symptoms of lupus since I was a teenager.
+But I had a symptoms of lupus since I was a teenager.
 But no flares until my thirties.
-And I had symptoms of thyroid in my twenties, but as I had mentioned before, who goes to a doctor and says, “Hey I am too skinny and I have too much energy to do all this work all the time, study, excretes and all the rest that busy people do.”
+And I had symptoms of thyroid in my twenties, but as I had mentioned before, who goes to a doctor and says, “Hey I am too skinny and I have too much energy to do all this work all the time, study, exercise and all the rest that busy people do.”

 Just as I was recovering after multiple surgeries I started becoming so exhausted.
 Again I made an excuse that I was recovering from something unrelated.
 I could breath and rashes were not appearing so I was free from past nightmares I thought.

 My now ex started taking my exhaustion as not wanting him.
 I would sleep late and be tired and fatigue so easily.
-I felt as I my body worked harder to recover I got even more tired.
+I felt as I my body worked harder to recover and I got even more tired.
 Again I was not understating it was Hashimoto’s making me tired.
+Unable to stay awake.

 It created arguments because he was not understanding the seriousness of it.
 And I do know the average person that has not experienced it cannot understand it.
 I would defend myself but I also walked away saying I’m done I’m not arguing.